SaiSindhuja197/mslearn-fabric/Instructions/Labs/07-data-engineering-ingest-data-in-fabric.md

    ![New dataflow.](./Images/e5t1p8.png)

-1. **Diagram View**: From the dropdown menu, select "Diagram View."
+1. **Diagram View**: From the drop-down menu, select "Diagram View."
 This will switch your view to a visual representation of your code.

    ![New dataflow.](./Images/e5t1p9.png)